 Do you remember the first time you received a contract from a brand?
-I do, and I didn’t even bother to read through it.
-I didn’t start reading my Influencer contracts until later on in my journey, and I can’t imagine how many things I signed over to brands without even knowing it!
+I do, and I didn’t bother to read through it.
+I didn’t start reading my Influencer contracts until later on in my journey, and I can’t imagine how many things I signed over to brands without knowing it!

 You shouldn’t sign anything that you don’t fully understand.
 It’s important to read through your contracts and make sure that you’re comfortable with everything in it.

 After reviewing many Influencer contracts and investing in my knowledge, I know which terminology to look out for before signing it.

 In this post, I want to share important terms to look for in Influencer contracts.
 Learning these will help you have more confidence in what you’re signing and potentially negotiate more money.